dvucsd/cse15l-lab-reports/labreport1.md

 `ssh cs15lwi23zz@ieng6.ucsd.edu`

 Since it's your first time logging in, you may see something like this:

 ![image](https://user-images.githubusercontent.com/122562133/212165279-913830b1-3772-4adc-9cea-165f143baad5.png)

+Type yes, then enter your password.

+You should see something like this once you have successfully logged in.
+You may have to wait a while, if you have just recently reset your password.
+Well done!
+Your terminal is now connected to a computer in the CSE basement, and commands you run will run on that computer.

 ---
 **Trying some commands**
 Here are some commands for you to play around with: